 How the Discovery Process Works in Business Disputes

-Why It's Important
+Why Discovery Is Important

-Judge's Role in Discovery
+The Judge's Role in Discovery

 How the Discovery Process Works